Steve Cleveland

 Steve is a nickname for "Stephen".
 For the president, see Stephen Cleveland.

 Steven Cornell Cleveland (born February 4, 1952) is an American former college basketball coach.
-He had been men's head basketball head coach at Fresno City College, BYU, and Fresno State.
+He was the men's basketball head coach at Fresno City College, BYU, and Fresno State.

 Early life and education

 Cleveland was born in Los Angeles County and raised in Fresno, California.
 He attended Herbert Hoover High School in Fresno, then began his college basketball career at Fresno City College before going on a mission for the Church of Jesus Christ of Latter-day Saints to England from 1971 to 1973.
 Cleveland returned to Fresno City College in the 1973–74 season, after which he was named the team's Most Outstanding Player and transferred to UC Irvine.
 At UC Irvine, Cleveland played at forward.
 He averaged 8.8 points and 4.8 rebounds as a junior in 1974–75 and 15.0 points and 5.5 rebounds as a senior in 1975–76.
 Cleveland graduated from UC Irvine with a bachelor's degree in social science in 1976 and later completed a master's in education administration from Fresno Pacific University in 1979.